-However, body image is also an important element at stake.
+However, body image is also an essential element at stake.
 Sometimes when you look in the mirror, your brain plays a trick on you.
 The mental representation of your body may not be entirely accurate.
 Body image is a separate journey best served by good therapy, a supportive community, and daily practice.

 As your habits become healthier, you may find that you have less in common with certain people around you.

 Maybe your new favorite spin class will conflict with that old TV show you religiously watched with your partner, accompanied by some snacks.
 Perhaps because of your radically vegetarian dinners, your partner feels that you are pestering him to change as well.

 - Are you or someone you know suffering from a co-occurring disorder to eating such as substance use disorders or alcoholism?
 Let us at La Jolla Recovery provide more answers into finding out if you have a problem and when to get help.